TaoYang225/TaoYang225.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Ph.D. student in Computer Technology at School of Computer Science and Engineering, Sun Yat-sen University.
 I received my M.E. degree in Control Engineering and B.E. degree in Electronic Information Engineering from Civil Aviation University of China.
 My research primarily focuses on Natural Language Processing.
-I am delighted to share that I have been accepted into the 2023 Tencent Rhino-Bird Research Elite Training Program at Tencent AI Lab.
+I am delighted to share that I have been accepted into the 2023 Tencent Rhino-Bird Research Elite Program at Tencent AI Lab.
 During this program, I will be conducting research on trustworthy generative AI.

 My research areas currently include **Alignment of LLMs**, **Attribution Analysis**, **Text-based Personality Detection**, etc.